 So it makes sense that across today’s crowded marketplaces, keeping customer satisfaction high is mission-critical.
 To consistently deliver top-notch service businesses have started to turn their sights inward to identify areas for workforce improvement.
 After all, knowledge is power and having an engaged and informed workforce makes all the difference in customer service.
 But what data can get you there and how?

-With intelligence at the heart of all digital businesses, business leaders must make analytics and BI a top investment priority for 2020.
+With intelligence at the heart of all digital businesses, business leaders must make analytics and Business Intelligence a top investment priority for 2022.
 Gartner’s latest Hype Cycle report identified five of the main trends within this trajectory.

 The BI landscape will continue to evolve, but below we’ve covered 5 emerging areas that can reap returns for everyone from the greenest agent to the most seasoned CEO.